Oasis Church (Los Angeles)

-Oasis Church is a Christian church in Los Angeles, California.
+Oasis Church is a Christian church in Los Angeles, California affiliated with the Association of Related Churches (ARC).
 Its building is listed as a Los Angeles Historic-Cultural Monument under the name Wilshire Christian Church Building.

 Oasis Church history

 The church began as a Bible-study group of ten people in Beverly Hills, California in 1984.
 From that community, Philip and Holly Wagner decided to found a church, which had about thirty initial parishioners.
 One of the original members of the Bible-study group was singer Donna Summer, and more recent members include Viola Davis.
 The congregation moved to the Oasis Theatre in the 1990s, and to the Wilshire Christian Church during the 2010s.
 By the 2010s, the church had more than three thousand members.
 It is known for the diversity of its fellowship.
 The church issues funds to support international poverty initiatives, including care for widows, orphans, as well as clean drinking water projects.
-The church also sponsored the star on the Hollywood Walk of Fame for Jesus Christ, unveiled in 1998, with the intention of creating a “Walk of Faith”.
-The star was located in front of one of the church's previous locations.
+The church also embedded a star, similar to those on the Hollywood Walk of Fame, for Jesus Christ on the sidewalk in front of its then-location on Wilshire Boulevard in 1998, with the intention of creating a “Walk of Faith”.